thoukydides/matterbridge-dyson-robot/README.md

 <details>
 <summary>Robot Vacuums</summary>

 Each robot vacuum appears as a standalone Matter device with a single endpoint.
 This supports basic start/stop/pause/resume control and changing power mode.
 Detailed status information is provided for the robot vacuum's activity, battery, and any faults.

-Zone cleaning is not currently supported; access to the maps and zone configuration needs to be implemented via the MyDyson account instead of the MQTT API used for everything else.
+Zone cleaning is also supported for Dyson 360 Vis Nav devices (only).

 #### Robotic Vacuum Cleaner Device

 - **RVC Run Mode** cluster:
   - `Idle`: Abort cleaning and return to dock (same as `GoHome`).
   - `Cleaning`: Start a full-clean.
-  - `Mapping`: Status only; no information is available about how to initiate mapping via MQTT.
+  - `Mapping`: Status only (use the MyDyson app to initiate mapping and configure zones).

 - **RVC Clean Mode** cluster:
   | Mode       | Dyson 360 Eye | Dyson 360 Heurist | Dyson 360 Vis Nav | Dyson Spot+Clean |